Chicago-Bound Amtrak Train Derails in Missouri with 243 Passengers Aboard

 Local emergency personnel immediately headed to the scene of the latest derailment of the Southwest Chief Train No. 4 that started in Los Angeles, California, before making many stops including Flagstaff, Arizona; Albuquerque, New Mexico; Kansas City and Topeka, Mo., before heading to Galesburg, Princeton, Mendota and Naperville, Illinois, with its final stop in downtown Chicago expected about 6 p.m.

-An Amtrak team also reportedly was deployed to the scene of today’s derailment.
+An Amtrak team also reportedly was deployed to the scene of the derailment.
 This derailment is the second in two days, with another Amtrak train killing three and injuring two others, including a child, when it struck a vehicle in Brentwood, California.

 “The National Transportation Safety Board (NTSB) has sent out a go-team to the scene,” said Robert A. Clifford, founder and senior partner of Clifford Law Offices in Chicago.
 “The families here are going to want answers and the experts there will examine every aspect of what occurred in yet another rail tragedy.
 The speed of the train, who was at the controls, weather issues, signals, tracks, engineering – all will be examined by the NTSB.”